Tamsen1995/online_llm/Readme.md

    docker-compose up
    ```

+   When running the application with docker-compose up, the health check endpoint is hit every 30 seconds.
+You should see the OK log in the terminal in which you launched the app.

 3. **Verify the application is running**:

    - Check the Docker container logs to ensure the Rocket server is running: